 15) Build Trust Using Product Reviews

-We live in a world of reviews, and the traditional ‘word of mouth’ effect has evolved in to a massive online review industry that stretches to all corners of the globe.
+We live in a world of reviews, and the traditional ‘word-of-mouth effect has evolved into a massive online review industry that stretches to all corners of the globe.
 In one study, 84% perfect of people surveyed confessed they trust online reviews as much as a close friend’s personal recommendation.
-Businesses can literally be made or broken by reviews on social media, popular review websites or on Google.
+Businesses can literally be made or broken by reviews on social media, popular review websites, or Google.

 If you’ve received positive feedback from a customer, get it in writing and get it online!
-Quite often customers who are satisfied won’t consider leaving a review because everything is fine… but its okay to give them a polite push and encourage them to share their positive experience with others.
-Alternatively, negative reviews should be responded to in a polite manner, as how your business deals with a disgruntled client in a public forum can do wonders for your reputation.
+Quite often customers who are satisfied won’t consider leaving a review because everything is fine… but it’s okay to give them a polite push and encourage them to share their positive experiences with others.
+Alternatively, negative reviews should be responded to in a polite manner, as to how your business deals with a disgruntled client in a public forum can do wonders for your reputation.

 16) Set up and Monitor Your Analytics

 The most effective way for online store owners to increase growth and improve results is by monitoring their progress through analytics.
-Google Analytics is free and relatively simple tool specifically designed to help website owners understand the behaviour of their visitors.
+Google Analytics is a free and relatively simple tool specifically designed to help website owners understand the behavior of their visitors.

-By understanding who is coming to your website, how long they are spending on particular pages, where they are finding you and what issues they may be encountering on your website… you have the ability to analyse this data and adjust specific aspects of the process accordingly.
+By understanding who is coming to your website, how long they are spending on particular pages, where they are finding you, and what issues they may be encountering on your website… you have the ability to analyze this data and adjust specific aspects of the process accordingly.

 17) Build an Outreach List